theflakes/jve/README.md

         - Collect and print a uniqued list of all key names found in logs with the specified 'key_name' cat logs.json | jve --unique --values --key 'key_name'
+        - print a uniqued list of all values found in the key 'key_name' across all logs cat logs.json | jve --unique --values --key 'key_name' -z
-        - print a uniqued list of all values found in the key 'key_name' across all logs
+        - print a uniqued list of all values found in the key 'key_name' across all logs and sort by the values, not the count of each unique value

 Options:
     -d, --delimiter ','             Value to use to seperate key value output